pambda/pambda-aws/README.md

 - `options.serviceConfigs`
     - An object to configure for each AWS services.
 Properties of this object set into properties of `AWS.config`.
     - This options is useful to specify a region for some services.
+- `options.xray`
+    - A boolean value whether decide to use [aws-xray-sdk](https://www.npmjs.com/package/aws-xray-sdk).
+    - If `process.env.AWS_XRAY_DAEMON_ADDRESS` is undefined, X-Ray is not used even if this option enabled.

 ## License